 It was summer in Havana.
 Last summer.
 A memorable trip to a city where Ernest Hemingway lived for almost twenty years while writing his famous book, The Old Man and the Sea.
 I remember how we strolled along its alleys, surrounded by old buildings from the Spanish occupation.
-Some of the buildings were in poor state that you feel like they might collapse anytime soon.
+Some of the buildings were in the poor state that you feel like they might collapse anytime soon.
 Sadly, there were still quite numbers of Havanans and their families who had to stay in these dilapidated buildings.

 There is no doubt that the Old Havana, known also as Havana Vieja, is the most photogenic area in Havana.
-Our first visit was Plaza de Armas, a square where Cuban booksellers spend their day and Baroque edifices would made your mind stray.
-Restaurant of Santa Isabel Hotel in the square offered comfort seats to relax your leg muscle and fresh drinks to quench your thirst after walking in the tropical heat.
+Our first visit was Plaza de Armas, a square where Cuban booksellers spend their day and Baroque edifices would be made your mind stray.
+The restaurant of Santa Isabel Hotel in the square offered comfort seats to relax your leg muscle and fresh drinks to quench your thirst after walking in the tropical heat.
 Every corner of the square is busy.
-Busy with tourists who listened to Cuban street-musicians, taxi drivers who wondered around looking for customer, booksellers who tried to convinced tourists how precious their secondhand books were and the Havanans who fancied to nap on the park bench, in the midst of crowd.
+Busy with tourists who listened to Cuban street-musicians, taxi drivers who wondered around looking for the customer, booksellers who tried to convinced tourists how precious their secondhand books were and the Havanans who fancied to nap on the park bench, in the midst of the crowd.
 It was a typical scene in Havana.
 A scene that could also be seen in the other famous squares, except for the second-hand booksellers part.

 Plaza Vieja, Plaza de San Francisco, and Plaza de la Catedral.
 Each of them has its own characteristic and historical buildings.
 My favorite square was Plaza Vieja.
-Perhaps because of the colorful buildings surrounding the square along with their picturesque corridors with high ceiling where people can take shelter from the heat.
+Perhaps because of the colorful buildings surrounding the square along with their picturesque corridors with a high ceiling where people can take shelter from the heat.
 Some of the corridors in Plaza Vieja were used as restaurants with live musicians who played Buena Vista Social Club’s “Chan-Chan” or Farrés’ popular song “Quizás, Quizás, Quizás”.
-Please visit Taberna de la Muralla in this Plaza if you fancied a glass or two of cold beer, they have micro brewery.
+Please visit Taberna de la Muralla in this Plaza if you fancied a glass or two of cold beer, they have a micro brewery.
 Fresh beer and it’s cold.
 Take a seat, relax and enjoy the scene of Plaza Vieja from the Taberna.

-During or last days in Havana, we stayed in Hotel Los Frailes, nearby Convento de San Francisco de Asís and walking distance to Plaza Vieja and Plaza de Armas.
+We stayed in Hotel Los Frailes, nearby Convento de San Francisco de Asís and walking distance to Plaza Vieja and Plaza de Armas.
 The hotel used to be a monastery and it was decorated in Franciscan theme with their staff dressed up like monks.
 That made it unique compared to other state-owned hotels in Havana.

 Also participating in: